Site icon The Skeptical Audiophile

 [1] My first “audiophile” table was the extremely plasticky Garrard 40B.

-I think I bought mine in 1973 and I probably paid about $69 for it.
+I think I bought it in 1973 and I probably paid about $69 for it.

 Sounded just fine to me, though.
 What did I know about sound in 1973?

-I had an early AR table after that, the model with no anti-skate but you could buy a kit and add it and I think I added it, and I might have paid $99 for that one.
-Onward and upward.
+I had an early AR table after that, the basic model with no anti-skate.
+You could buy a kit and add it and I think I added it, and I might have paid $99 for that one.
+Onward and upward!

 Exit mobile version